mendix/RESTDeeplinkModule/README.md

 # REST Deeplink Module

-This document is intended to help you set up the DeeplinkAPI module for your own Mendix app.
+This document is intended to help you set up the DeeplinkAPI Published REST service document included in this module for your own Mendix app.

 ## What is a deep link?